What is the Pupil Premium?

 Pupil Premium is allocated to pupils in school year groups from Reception to Year 11 from low-income families who are registered for FSM, or who have been registered for FSM at any point in the last six years (known as ‘Ever 6’); together with children that have been in care continuously for 6 months or more.

-Our PPG for this financial year 2010-2021 is £22,175.
+Our PPG for this financial year 2021-2022 is £17,625 which includes £2,175 of recovery premium funding.
 As a result of this amount of funding, we have been able to continue to offer the initiatives outlined in our strategy statement above.